gdbooks/LegacyOpenGL/Chapter6/blend_practice.md

 # Blend Practice
 We're going to real quick try to render a scene which uses blending.
 This exercise will also re-inforce lessons we've learned in the materials section.
+The code i used to get this practice challenge done is provided in the next section "Solution".
+Try to do this code on your own before looking at my implementation.

 First, set up a test scene.
 In this scene your camera will not be moving!